Cez02/Candlelight/README.md

 The ideal goals of the project:

 - Have a decoupled architecture where each element can be developed separately
-- Support modern rendering techniques and algorithms
+- Support modern `rendering techniques and algorithms
 - Learn to write and maintain large C++ projects
 - Decouple the project from windows and support other systems (along with Vulkan for rendering)

-### Current goals of the project
+###` Current goals of the project

-- Implement base architecture split and have it compile
+- Add an input manager
+- Add transform matrix uniforms for mesh manipulation
-- Add asserts and debug logs
+- Add mesh texturing
-    - replace ThrowIfFailed with DebugTools::AssertAndThrow
-- Clean up places where a service resolver should be used
 - Do not inherit contexts, only pass what is necessary in order not to blow up in scale